brson/rfcs/text/0000-release-channels.md

 division of Rust's time-based releases into 'release channels', following the 'release train' model used by e.g. Firefox and Chrome;
-as well as 'feature staging', which enables the continued development of experimental language features and libraries API's while providing strong stability guarantees in stable releases.
+as well as 'feature staging', which enables the continued development of experimental language features and libraries APIs while providing strong stability guarantees in stable releases.

 # Motivation